ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 Editor's note: the above will have to be updated, once defined the dynamic update of access rights ({{sec-as-update-access-rights}} and {{sec-rs-update-access-rights}}), in which case the access token is intended to be uploaded by means of a protected request to the authz-info endpoint.

+When verifying the access token (see {{Section 5.10.1.1 of RFC9200}}), the RS joins the pertaining OSCORE group if it has not already (see {{sec-rs-c-created}} for further details).

 If the access token is valid, the RS replies to the POST request with a 2.01 (Created) response.
-Also, the RS associates the received access token with the Group OSCORE Security Context identified by the Group Identifier that is specified in the access token (see {{Section 2.1.3 of I-D.ietf-core-oscore-groupcomm}}).
+Also, the RS associates the access token with the Group OSCORE Security Context identified by the Group Identifier that is specified in the access token.
 In practice, the RS maintains a collection of Security Contexts with associated authorization information, for all the clients that it is currently communicating with.
-The authorization information is a policy that is used as input when processing requests from those clients.
+The authorization information is a policy that is used as input when processing requests from those clients to access resources at the RS.

-After that, the RS stores the association between i) the authorization information from the access token; and ii) the Group Identifier of the OSCORE group together with the Sender ID and the authentication credential of the client in that group (see {{Section 2 of I-D.ietf-core-oscore-groupcomm}}).
+After that, the RS stores the association between: i) the authorization information from the access token; and ii) the Group Identifier of the OSCORE group together with the Sender ID and the authentication credential of the client in that group (see {{Section 2 of I-D.ietf-core-oscore-groupcomm}}).
+These pieces of information are all specified within the access token (see {{sec-as-c-token}}).
 This binds the access token to the Group OSCORE Security Context of the OSCORE group.

-Finally, when the client communicates with the RS using the Group OSCORE Security Context, the RS verifies that the client is a legitimate member of the OSCORE group and especially the exact group member with the same Sender ID associated with the access token.
-This occurs when verifying a request protected with Group OSCORE, since the request includes the client's Sender ID and either it embeds a signature computed also over that Sender ID (if protected with the group mode), or it is protected by means of pairwise symmetric keying material derived from the asymmetric keys of the two peers (if protected with the pairwise mode).

 The above has considered an access token intended for a single RS.
 However, as discussed in {{sec-protocol-overview-token-retrieval}}, an access token can be intended for a group-audience including multiple RSs in the OSCORE group.
 In such a case, the client could efficiently upload the access token to many or all of those RSs at once (e.g., over IP multicast), after which each RS individually performs the same steps described above.